 Keep in mind that if Alexa doesn't have all the required information, the dialog act might not happen right away.
 For example, the dialog act associated with a user's request, "I want to order a pizza," is to order a pizza (that is, to invoke an API in your skill code that places a pizza order).
 However, Alexa doesn't have all the information — such as the size and toppings — that your API needs to fulfill the request.
 Alexa therefore asks the user for the required information in a flexible, natural-sounding way.
 Alexa asks as many times as necessary for the user to provide the pieces of information that your API needs.
 Only then does Alexa invoke your skill code.
 Alexa Conversations AI controls the rest of the conversation.

 The flow of dialog acts within a dialog must meet certain guidelines.
-For the supported dialog act flows, see Dialog Act Guidelines for Alexa Conversations.
+For the supported dialog act flows, see Work with Dialog Acts in Alexa Conversations.
 For details about all dialog acts, see Dialog Act Reference for Alexa Conversations.

 Requests from Alexa Conversations to your skill

 During run time, Alexa Conversations uses artificial intelligence, based on the dialog model, to manage the conversation with the user.
 Alexa calls your skill endpoint only when the user has provided all the information that the API needs to fulfill the request.
 You can host your skill endpoint on AWS Lambda or your web server.
 When Alexa does call your skill, the JSON requests and responses are similar to the format described in the Request and Response JSON Reference for custom skills.

 The request to your skill is similar to an intent request, but is of type